scolacur/GuessingGame/README.md

 -Tells user if they repeated a guess, but still counts it

--If the user can't guess within 5 guesses, the game is over and they need to click the Play Again button
+-If the user can't guess within 5 guesses, the game is over, the input field won't work, and they need to click the Play Again button if they want to keep guessing

 -Show Hint button shows the answer